 Other trusts, such as charitable remainder trusts, real estate investment trusts, family business trusts or IRA trusts, are directed toward specific goals that can range from tax liability management or asset protection to extending the benefit of retirement investments across generations.

-For additional information about the estate planning practice at Alder & Robb, contact us for a free consultation with an experienced Salt Lake City wills and trusts lawyer.
+For additional information about the estate planning practice at Alder Law Group, contact us for a free consultation with an experienced Salt Lake City wills and trusts lawyer.